ember-visualization/ember-primer/README.md

 *The following is an implementation goal, and the status of these APIs is in flux.*

+## Conventions

+In cartesion based graphs, all data points are expressed in the order of `x,y`.
+This means that if you have an array of pairs, the values should be `[[x,y], [x,y], ...]`.

+Additionally, unless it is data, everything is named with axis prefix then name, for example, `xAxis`, `xScale`, `yScale`.
+If you see `x`, or `y`, it should be assumed to refer to an individual data point on that axis.

 ## 0. The `primer-plot` component

 This component inserts an SVG tag and exposes the dimensions of the chart for